sepsol/silencer/README.md

 	alias='bash ~/silencer.sh'
 	```

-	Now, you should be able to call `silencer` from your terminal.
+	Now, source your shell by calling `. ~/.bashrc` to apply the changes.
+After that, you should be able to call `silencer` from your terminal.

 #### macOS
 _TODO_